whykay/coding-grace-netlifycms/src/news/july-2025-newsletter-follow-up/index.md

 <a id="changelog"></a>
 ## Changelog
 * 2025-08-05:
     * This will be my last entry in this blog post for events as it doesn't make sense to update this and update diversityintech.fyi's events listings as well (it's hand-curated and not automated, so not very productive) - I'm looking into seeing how I can do micro-updates and be more efficient.
+I will still update any CFPs and CTAs though.
     * Added Co-Create: Cooperative Business Models for the Games Sector
     * Added Dub|Sec
     * Added TOG Hackerspace Open Social
     * Added Dublin Linux Community virtual and in-person meetup
     * Added Women in Tech Belfast Summer Social
+    * Added NIDC 2025 CFP
 * 2025-08-04:
     * Added SHEROES Awards 2025 Nominations
     * Added WiCyS Mentorship Program